VoltRadar/rsudoku/README.md

 the possible values for the original board.

 From here, we can try narrowing the board again.
-While it's only one removed value, so the result of the narrowing will often be no change, this kind of recursive guessing has the highest complexity, with the total number of guesses possible equal to the product of the number of possible values in each unknown space.
+While it's only one removed value, so the result of the narrowing will often have no effect, this kind of recursive guessing has a high complexity, with the total number of guesses possible equal to the product of the number of possible values in each unknown space.
 This makes any reduction of the possible values of any space useful

-## Performance
+## Performance results

 ### Boards